rishikasikhakolli/mgt3745-hw4/context/PROJECT.md

 # PROJECT.md

-Your HW1 problem framing, graduated to its permanent home.
-Copy it in from HW3.

 ## Problem statement

 Traveling is one of people's most beloved hobbies, and is a time where they are constantly taking pictures to share with the world.
 However, in this day and age, social media is more judgemental of the content you post.
 Certain platforms are too formal, while others are too serious.
 For example, I take trips often and love sharing about them with my friends on social and text, but I never get to simply put my thoughts out there in a quick way and often forget details since they were never recorded.